 Americans with Disabilities Act (ADA): Students with disabilities are entitled to academic accommodations and services to support their access and safety.
-The Office for Disability Services in 109-J Enrollment Services Center coordinates reasonable accommodations for students with documented disabilities.
-Although a request may be made at any time, services are best applied when they are requested at or before the start of the semester.
+The Office for Disability Services coordinates reasonable accommodations for students with documented disabilities.
+Although a request can be made at any time, services are best applied when they are requested at or before the start of the semester.
 Please contact Disability Services at 606-783-5188 or e.day@moreheadstate.edu or visit their website at www.moreheadstate.edu/disability.